edgelesssys/ego/doc/ego_cli.md

 A `productID` (SGX: ISVPRODID) is assigned by the developer and enables the attester to distinguish between different enclaves signed with the same key.

 The developer should increment the `securityVersion` (SGX: ISVSVN) whenever a security fix is made to the enclave code.

+`mounts` defines custom mount points which apply to the file system presented to the enclave.
+This can be `null` if no mounts other than the default mounts should be performed, or you can define multiple entries with the following parameters:

+  * `source` (required for `hostfs`): The directory from host file system which should be mounted in the enclave when using `hostfs`.
+For `memfs`, this value will be ignored and can be omitted.
+  * `target` (required): Defines the mount path in the enclave.
+  * `type` (required): Either `hostfs` if you want to mount a path from the host's file system in the enclave, or `memfs` if you want to use a temporary file system similar to *tmpfs* on UNIX systems.
+  * `readOnly`: Can be `true` or `false` depending on if you want to mount the path as read-only or read-write.
+When omitted, will default to read-write.